medialab/minet/docs/cli.md

 given by the user.

 positional arguments:
-  column                      Name of the CSV column containing urls or a single
+  value_or_column_name          Single url to process or name of the CSV column
-                              url.
-  file                        CSV file containing the urls.
+                                containing urls when using -i/--input.

 optional arguments:
   --compress                    Whether to compress the contents.
   --contents-in-report, --no-contents-in-report
-                              Whether to include retrieved contents, e.g. html, directly in the report and avoid writing them in a separate folder.
-This requires to standardize
-                              encoding and won't work on binary formats.
+                                Whether to include retrieved contents, e.g.
+                                html, directly in the report and avoid writing them in a separate folder.
+This requires to standardize encoding and won't work on binary formats.
   --domain-parallelism DOMAIN_PARALLELISM
                                 Max number of urls per domain to hit at the same time.
 Defaults to 1
   -f FILENAME, --filename FILENAME
                                 Name of the column used to build retrieved file names.
 Defaults to a md5 hash of final url.
 If the provided file names have no extension (e.g.
                                 ".jpg", ".pdf", etc.) the correct extension will be added depending on the file type.
   --filename-template FILENAME_TEMPLATE
                                 A template for the name of the fetched files.
   --folder-strategy FOLDER_STRATEGY
                                 Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues on some filesystems when a folder contains too much files.
 Note that this will be applied on top of --filename-template.
 Defaults to "flat".
                                 All of the strategies are described at the end of this help.
   -g {chrome,chromium,edge,firefox,opera}, --grab-cookies {chrome,chromium,edge,firefox,opera}
-                              Whether to attempt to grab cookies from your computer's browser (supports "firefox", "chrome",
+                                Whether to attempt to grab cookies from your computer's browser (supports "firefox",
-                              "chromium", "opera" and "edge").
+                                "chrome", "chromium", "opera" and "edge").
-  -H HEADERS, --header HEADERS
-                              Custom headers used with every requests.
+  -H HEADERS, --header HEADERS  Custom headers used with every requests.
   --insecure                    Whether to allow ssl errors when performing
                                 requests or not.
-  --keep-failed-contents      Whether to keep & write contents for failed (i.e.
+  --keep-failed-contents        Whether to keep & write contents for failed
-                              non-200) http requests.
+                                (i.e. non-200) http requests.
   --max-redirects MAX_REDIRECTS
                                 Maximum number of redirections to follow before breaking.
 Defaults to 5.
   -O OUTPUT_DIR, --output-dir OUTPUT_DIR
                                 Directory where the fetched files will be written.
 Defaults to "downloaded".
-  -X METHOD, --request METHOD
-                              The http method to use.
+  -X METHOD, --request METHOD   The http method to use.
 Will default to GET.
   --separator SEPARATOR         Character used to split the url cell in the CSV
                                 file, if this one can in fact contain multiple urls.
   --standardize-encoding        Whether to systematically convert retrieved text
                                 to UTF-8.
   -t THREADS, --threads THREADS
                                 Number of threads to use.
 Defaults to 25.
-  --throttle THROTTLE         Time to wait - in seconds - between 2 calls to the
+  --throttle THROTTLE           Time to wait - in seconds - between 2 calls to
-                              same domain.
+                                the same domain.
 Defaults to 0.2.
   --timeout TIMEOUT             Maximum time - in seconds - to spend for each
                                 request before triggering a timeout.
 Defaults to ~30s.
-  --url-template URL_TEMPLATE
-                              A template for the urls to fetch.
-Handy e.g. if you need to build urls from ids etc.
+  --url-template URL_TEMPLATE   A template for the urls to fetch.
+Handy e.g. if
+                                you need to build urls from ids etc.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+  -s SELECT, --select SELECT    Columns of input CSV file to include in the
-                              (separated by `,`).
+                                output (separated by `,`).
   --total TOTAL                 Total number of items to process.
-Necessary if you
+Necessary if
-                              want to display a finite progress indicator.
+                                you want to display a finite progress indicator.
+  -i INPUT, --input INPUT       CSV file containing all the urls you want to
+                                process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT    Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   --resume                      Whether to resume from an aborted collection.
-Need
-                              -o to be set.
+                                Need -o to be set.
   -h, --help                    show this help message and exit

 columns being added to the output: